|Junior and Socrates|

 RM: Socrates (Belem, Para)

-He were on three WC teams: 1974, 1978 and 1982.
-His best tournament was in 1978, where he made the All-tournament team.
-For his club career, he played for various clubs in Brazil before joining Atletico Madrid.
-From 1982 to 1987, he played for 5 Italian clubs.
+Dirceu were on three World Cup teams: 1974, 1978 and 1982.
+His best tournament was in 1978, where he made the All-tournament team and awarded the Bronze Ball.
+For his club career, he played for various clubs in Brazil and Mexico before joining Atletico Madrid in 1979.
+From 1982 to 1987, he played for 5 different Italian clubs.

 AM/AM: Rivaldo (Paulista, Pernambuco)